 Creative Kid Lego Challenge #1: Build a Lego Car

 Yay!
 I cannot tell you how excited I am about our new Creative Kid Lego Challenge.
-Big M came to me with the idea and I sort of ran with it.
-I mean Lego?!?!?
-We love Legos!
-(And quite honestly we love a challenge too.)
+Big M came to me with the idea, and I sort of ran with it.
+I mean LEGO?!?!?
+We love LEGO!
+(And quite honestly, we love a challenge too.)

 So here are the basics.
-We have combined 3 of our favorite things.
-Creativity + Lego building + Storytelling to make this challenge a playful learning minefield.
+We have combined three of our favorite things: creativity, LEOG building, and storytelling to make this challenge a playful learning minefield.

 Build a Lego Car - Lego Challenge - So fun and even includes storytelling practice.